Domain owners can publish policies that will be applied to email that is not compliant with DMARC:

 By default, email that falls under a reject policy is not delivered.
 This behavior is a great control against the sending of unauthorized email.

 The impact of a reject policy on legitimate-but-non-compliant email will therefore be immediately obvious – email will stop flowing.
-When moving to a reject policy, a domain owner owner should be ready to deal with legitimate sources of email that might run into reject-based policies, as the source of email will surely require assistance in becoming compliant with DMARC.
+When moving to a reject policy, a domain owner should be ready to deal with legitimate sources of email that might run into reject-based policies, as the source of email will surely require assistance in becoming compliant with DMARC.

 Minimizing Policy Impact